Politics mix with violent crime in Pakistan's Karachi

 The country's ruling Pakistan People's Party (PPP) is the smallest player in Karachi.
 Despite arrest warrants for Baloch dating back to 2009, he's held news conferences and repeatedly appeared at PPP rallies.

-That all changed in recent months after Baloch publicly criticised the PPP.
+That all changed in recent months after Baloch publicly criticized the PPP.
 He believes that prompted police to go after him.
 But the operation proved disastrous.

-Last month, thousands of officers attempted to seize control of his stronghold in the Lyari slum but were ambushed by gunmen with rocket-propelled grenades and armour-piercing bullets.
+Last month, thousands of officers attempted to seize control of his stronghold in the Lyari slum but were ambushed by gunmen with rocket-propelled grenades and armor-piercing bullets.

 Five policemen and about 20 civilians were killed, police say.
 A legislator's house was set on fire.
 But no fugitives were arrested.